HerrAachen/LearnSpanishApp/readme.txt

 Learn Spanish App

-Android App for practicing the conjugation of Spanish Verbs
+Android App for practicing the conjugation of Spanish Verbs.